FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/04-css-layout.md

 Specifically, you want to:

-- Add either `absolute` or `fixed` positioning to at least one element
+- Add either `absolute` or `fixed` positioning to at least one element...perhaps you want to lock your name at the top of your resume when the page is scrolled?
 - Use the `z-index` property on at least one element
-- Use the `float` property on at least one element (do you need to clear your floats?)
+- Use the `float` property on at least one element...perhaps float an image or the block containing your contact details (and don't forget about float clearing!)
 - Add either a repeating or non-repeating background image to your resume (or an element within in it)

 Finally, you need to **add a CSS reset** to your resume webpage.
 Does the reset affect any of your existing styles?
 Re-adjust your CSS properties where required.

+Need help finding a repeating background image for your resume?
+Try [Subtle Patterns](http://subtlepatterns.com/) for some CC-licensed pattern images.

 ## Additional Resources